scotws/265SXB-Guide/monitor.md

 The Mensch Monitor provides a whole number of subroutines that can be accessed from user programs.
 Note that most of these must be accessed through a long subroutine jump - for example, ```JSL 00E04B``` to print a character.
-They assume that the processor is in Native Mode, not Emulated at a 6502.
+They assume that the processor is in Native Mode, not Emulated as a 6502.

 ### Useful locations and variables